tca19/programming-notes/ch03-control/ch03-notes.md

 ### 3.1 Statements and Blocks
 **Statement** : expression followed by a semi-colon, like `x = 0;`. `;` is a _statement terminator_.

 **Block (or compound statement)** : grouped statements with `{ }` like function body of if-else.

 ### 3.2 If-Else
-Else part is _optionnal_ but sometimes can be ambiguous :
+`else` part is _optionnal_ but sometimes can be ambiguous without it :
 ```C
 if (n > 0)
     if (a > b)